 Service incentive leave

-Employees who have rendered at least one year of service are entitled to a yearly service incentive leave of five days with pay.
+Employees who have rendered at least one year of service are entitled to a yearly service incentive leave (SIL) of five days with pay.

 For businesses in the APAC region striving to cultivate a progressive company culture, adherence to these provisions is about valuing employee welfare and promoting a supportive and equitable work environment.
-Understanding and implementing these key provisions of the Labor Code of the Philippines 2024 can significantly contribute to fostering happier, more productive teams.
+Understanding and implementing these key provisions of the Labor Code of the Philippines 2024 and 2025 can significantly contribute to fostering happier, more productive teams.

 Termination based on serious diseases or health conditions

 When an employee cannot perform their duties due to a serious illness, the employer has the right to terminate employment to maintain operational productivity and protect the wellbeing of other employees.
 The Labor Code requires a medical certificate to support the termination decision, stating that the disease remains incurable within six months despite proper medical treatment.
-The employee is entitled to separation pay in accordance with the provisions of the Labor Code of the Philippines 2024.
+The employee is entitled to separation pay in accordance with the provisions of the Labor Code of the Philippines 2024 and 2025.

 Navigating the termination process and notice periods with fairness, compassion, and legality is paramount for fostering a better company culture and growing productive teams.
 Adhering to the Labor Code's stipulations on termination reinforces your company's commitment to ethical business practices and respect for individual rights.